makovalab-psu/NoiseCancellingRepeatFinder/mock_genome/README.md

                  array and the closest one that precedes it.
 ```

-When simulated reads are pulled from a mock genome is generated, the positions
+When simulated reads are pulled from a mock genome, the positions of the
-of the embedded repeat arrays *in the reads* are recorded in
+embedded repeat arrays *in the reads* are recorded in
 genome_name.technology_name.truth.dat.
-This is a whitespace-delimited text
+This is a whitespace-delimited text file
-file with seven columns.
+with seven columns.
 There is no header line.

 The columns are
 ```bash